Target Hospitality: Operations and services

 Target Lodging formerly specialized in group travel and travel-related logistics services; however, the company shifted its focus to temporary housing that primarily serves the oil, gas and mining industries.

-Currently, the majority of Target Hospitality's operations serve the US government accounting for 72% of their 2023 revenue.
-The government segments include the South Texas Family Residential Center in Dilley Texas, and the Pecos Children's Center located in The Woodlands, Texas.
+Their Target Hyper/Scale brand provides accommodations and hospitality services to the digital infrastructure market.

 Current

 The majority of the company's current operations support the oil, gas, and mining industries.
 The bulk of its activity is in North Dakota, as a result of the North Dakota oil boom from the Bakken Formation.
 In addition to its North Dakota properties, Target Hospitality operates a number of properties in Texas, as well as in Arizona and Mexico.

 North Dakota

 Out of the 16 properties Target Hospitality operates in North America, 12 are located in North Dakota.
 The company's presence in North Dakota is a result of the oil boom in the area around the Bakken Formation.
 North Dakota now produces 11 percent of U.S. oil, and oil production is the primary reason the state's government has a surplus of $3.8 billion.
 The increased drilling operations in the region have drawn large numbers of people looking for work to the state.

 As a result of the oil boom, North Dakota is the fastest-growing state, with the state's population growing at three times the rate of that of the nation as a whole over the past year.
 In 2012, North Dakota also reported the lowest unemployment rate in the nation at 3.2 percent.
 Unemployment in North Dakota has been below 4 percent since March 2010.
 The demand for workers is constant in the region; both oil companies and local businesses have large numbers of unfilled positions.
 But there is also a high demand for housing and a shortage of housing available.
 North Dakota's unique economic climate created a "novelty problem: plenty of jobs, but nowhere to put the people who hold them."

 The 12 Target Hospitality properties in North Dakota have more than 4,000 beds.
 The facilities are customized for the working conditions and designed using the same specifications as those made for oil workers operating in the Arctic Circle.